 In summary, if you just need some extra reach and engagement for your posts, then Boost Post is easy to get started in giving you some exposure.
 However, if you’d like something specific to happen, for example, increasing the number of followers on your page, or getting them to take action such as ‘Sign Up’ for an event, then Facebook Ads are better suited.

 Still unsure which way to go or simply don’t have the necessary time to spend on Facebook for your business?
-Here at Concept Designs and Marketing, our experienced social media team can help you get started on Facebook Advertising.
+Here at Concept Designs and Marketing, our experienced social media marketing consultants in Gold Coast can help you get started on Facebook Advertising.
 We will sit down with you to discuss your goals, your social media marketing plan and where you can improve your overall Facebook marketing to optimise the advertising budget.
 Get in touch today!